 Academic Progress Policy for Students Receiving Veteran's Educational Benefits

-Department of Veterans Affairs regulations require that all persons using any type of veteran educational assistance program be making satisfactory academic progress toward achievement of their educational objective (program of study).
-A student who does not meet the minimum standards (see above) will be placed on probation for a maximum of two (2) consecutive semesters.
+Department of Veterans Affairs regulations require that all persons using any type of veteran educational assistance program make satisfactory academic progress toward achievement of their educational objective (program of study).
+A student who does not meet the minimum standards of 2.0 upon completion of 12 or more credit hours will be placed on probation, at which point the student will have no more than two semesters in which to improve academic standing to acceptable.
 At this point, if satisfactory academic progress has not been demonstrated, veteran educational benefits will be terminated.
 Benefits may be resumed when the student raises the cumulative grade point average to the required minimum standards or demonstrates the ability to meet these standards through the approval of a written appeal.
 For appeal procedures, contact the office that serves veterans at your campus.

 For additional details and information regarding veteran's educational benefits, contact the office that serves veterans at your campus.